-Moluccan cockatoos are affectionate birds that bond strongly with their owners, thriving on the social interaction.
-It's a rather cuddly bird that can even be a little clingy at times.
-As pets, they really want to be just as close to their chosen person as they would be to a mate in the wild.
+Moluccan cockatoos (salmon-crested cockatoos) are affectionate birds that bond strongly with their owners, thriving on the social interaction.
+Moluccans are a cuddly bird that tends to get clingy at times.
+As pets, they want to be as close to their human mate as they naturally would with a mate in the wild.
 This bird needs a dedicated owner.
 This parrot stands out from the rest because of their salmon-pink feathers and brilliantly colored crest.
 Their beauty rivals their boisterous, comical personalities.

 Common Names: Moluccan cockatoo, salmon-crested cockatoo